Wanda at Large: Season 2 (2003)

-Note: The unaired second-season episodes were aired for the first time on TV One on July 4, 2006, during the 4th of July launch marathon of the series.

 Production and cancellation

 Fox premiered it on March 26, 2003.
 Fox renewed the show for a second season.
 The show returned with new episodes in September 2003, but in the so-called Friday night death slot at 8:00 pm.
 It was canceled on November 7, along with the new Fox comedy series Luis.

 During an interview with the Urbanite magazine at Georgia State University, Sykes explained that the show was only supposed to be on Friday night for an interim basis.
 According to Sykes, "We were told if the new night didn't work out, we would be moved to another timeslot.
 But, that's part of the game television execs play."
 She also admitted in a January 2004 interview that she wished that the series would have launched on UPN instead of Fox.

 Broadcast and syndication

 Reruns began airing regularly on July 5, 2006 on American cable channel TV One.
-A marathon aired on July 4 as part of the channel's "Power to the People" July 4 weekend celebration.
+The unaired second-season episodes were aired for the first time on TV One on July 4, 2006, during the 4th of July launch marathon of the series.

-In 2022, the series is made available for streaming online on Fox Corporation's Tubi.
+In 2022, the series was made available for streaming online on Fox Corporation's Tubi.
+It is not currently available as of August 2025.